abhoi/2017-vrar/_posts/2017-11-17-WEEK1213_SCP_review.md

 published: true
 ---

 For two weeks, I will discuss about two technologies that I found interesting and were discussed in class by fellow students.
-I will present my views on the technology, a brief introduction to the technology, the pros/cons, applications, a little bit about the company behind the technology, and finally a conclusive thought.
+I will present my views on the technology, a brief introduction to the technology, the pros/cons, applications, and finally a conclusive thought.
 Let us get started on the first one.

 ## Pimax 8K